 One other way to learn about your readers is through social media.
 When you share a post, take note of the people who share or like your posts.

 Because of this information, I changed the way I write a little.

-I certainly didn’t want to dumb down my writing style.
+I certainly didn’t want to lower the level of my writing or style.

-But I spend fewer words now on describing things like how to use a new app or piece of software.
-For younger readers, it’s nothing new, and learning to use a tool is intuitive.
+But I spend fewer words now describing things like how to use a new app or software.
+It’s nothing new for younger readers, and learning to use a new tool is intuitive.